With a little bit of help, living with MND at home can be made easier, more comfortable and support greater independence.

-Domestic support is help for managing the daily tasks involved with keeping your home clean and tidy.
-You can access support for things like general house cleaning, washing and ironing clothes and grocery and other shopping.
+Domestic support is help for daily tasks involved with keeping your home clean and tidy.

-Home modifications support you to be able to mobilise and be cared for at home.
 The modifications for people with MND commonly include installation of:

 Western Australia Taxi User Subsidy Scheme (TUSS)

-New South Wales Taxi transport subsidy scheme (TTSS)
+New South Wales Taxi Transport Subsidy Scheme (TTSS)

 ACT Taxi Subsidy Scheme (TSS)